We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Provides robust trading view in the exchange

-Coinigy is a great crypto portfolio tracker fit for seasoned investors who want to aggregate their wallets in one place to keep an eye on their portfolio.
+Coinigy is a crypto portfolio tracker for those who want to aggregate their wallets in one place to keep an eye on their portfolio.
 In actuality, it is a multi-exchange trading platform that, in addition to allowing investors to keep an eye on the crypto prices, also offers them a one-stop utility to buy crypto from a wide range of exchanges.

 In addition to allowing investors to execute trades, Coinigy has also integrated with TradingView, allowing users to look at the complete trends and play around with the tools to make investment additions.
 Investors can also set price alerts and create their own buy and sell prices on the charts themselves.